vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/remote-gradle-build-cache.md

 ---
-title: "Apache Geode as a remote Gradle Build Cache"
+title: "Apache Geode as a Remote Gradle Build Cache"
 description: >
     Apache Geode as a remote cache for Gradle to share commonly built task outputs across remote builds to improve build times
 date: 2020-02-06